 - Cost: Tooling cost is minimal

-- Flexibility: Our multi-station tooling allows geometry not achievable with progressive dies
+- Flexibility: Multi-station tooling allows geometries not otherwise achievable with progressive dies

 - Reliability: All parts are made to Fotofab’s exacting quality standards

 Don’t worry if you don’t have a design for your metal part.
-Fotofab’s engineers are standing by and will happily use your handcrafted prototype, sketch on a napkin or even just information about how the parts are supposed to work and where they need to fit, to design both blanks and the tooling required to etch the blanks and bend them to their final shape.
+Fotofab engineers are standing by and will happily use your handcrafted prototype, sketch on a napkin, or simply information about how the parts are supposed to work and where they need to fit.
+We will help design both the blanks and the tooling required to etch and bend the parts to their final shape.